SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/01-Introduction-to-ExpressJS.md

 It is the **most popular** server framework for **Node.js**, and it is open-source and cross-platform.

-The standard library of Express.js includes a set of asynchronous I/O primitives, and most of the Express libraries are written following the non-blocking paradigm, which allows Express applications to receive and process thousands of requests at once.
+The standard library of Node.js includes a set of asynchronous I/O primitives, and most of the libraries are written following the non-blocking paradigm.

+Express.js is no exception and a server running with the express framework would be able to handle thousands of simultaneous requests.

 To use **Express.js** we need to install the the Express.js library by executing the `npm install express` command.